 Solar batteries play a vital role in cutting energy costs.
-They store free electricity generated by solar panels so you can use it at the times you need it.
+They store free electricity generated by solar panels so you can use it at the times you need it, saving you more money, reducing your carbon footprint still further, and ensuring you are in charge of how you power your home without having to rely too much on the national grid.
+Ultimately, they’re a huge asset to your solar panel system.

 This post explains how long you can expect your solar battery to last.
 We’ll also explore the advantages of solar battery storage, how you can prolong battery lifespan, and how to tell when your battery needs replacing.